 Such light-touch, more positive and yet more effective, targeted actions are far better for an organisation’s brand image than the one-size-fits-all, aggressive collection tactics that have been used by many companies in the past.

-Using advanced technology to improve collections operations goes hand in hand with a more ethical approach to collection and recovery that takes more consideration of customers’ individual circumstances.
+Using advanced technology to improve collections operations goes hand in hand with a more fair approach to collection and recovery that takes more consideration of customers’ individual circumstances.
 Systems that work seamlessly, based on high-quality data integration and intelligent solutions that treat customers fairly, project a far better corporate image.

 Sophisticated, automated systems that integrate high-quality information can greatly reduce regulatory risks, thereby protecting shareholder interests.